couchbaselabs/cbcouchstore/gen_storage_design.md

 The most recent document metadata (the one in the smallest generation) will contain the revision tree history for all conflicts and be cached in memory.
 This meta data will contain:

 * the revision history of each conflict
-* For conflicts residing in the same file, the exact file offset to load the document.
+* For conflicts residing in the same file, the exact file offset to fetch the document.
-* For conflicts residing in the larger generations, it will contain the by sequence update.
+* For conflicts residing in the larger generations, it will contain the conflict update seq.
-* a flag to indicate if a conflict is deleted or a live.
+* A flag to indicate if a conflict is deleted or a live.

-NOTE: Under most circumstances there will be no conflicts.
-Just consider the single document as "conflict" in this context to make the algorithm easier to understand.
+NOTE: Under many circumstances there will be no real conflicts.
+But consider even a single document with no other conflicts as a "conflict" in this context to make the algorithm easier to understand.

 If using a CAS, the document mutation is the applied to the meta using CAS to find the appropriate conflict.
 If it's not found or doesn't match, the document is rejected and an error is returned the client.